FengyiQuan/chord-file-sharing/README.md

 Chord File Sharing is a decentralized and peer-to-peer file-sharing application that utilizes the Chord DHT (Distributed Hash Table) protocol for efficient and scalable file distribution.
-This version of the project incorporates gRPC (gRPC Remote Procedure Calls) for communication between nodes, enhancing the efficiency and maintainability of the system.This Java application is a Chord Ring Management System that allows users to interact with a Chord distributed hash table ( DHT) ring.
+This version of the project incorporates gRPC (gRPC Remote Procedure Calls) for communication between nodes, enhancing the efficiency and maintainability of the system.
+This Java application is a Chord Ring Management System that allows users to interact with a Chord distributed hash table ( DHT) ring.
 The system provides various commands for uploading files, joining or creating a ring, printing the finger table, listing stored files and their corresponding keys, downloading files, and displaying node information.
 For more